ivanhan0511/blog/_posts/2018-03-21-ServerFedora25.md

 ---
-layout: default
+layout: post
-title: Testing: After Installed Fedora
+title: After Installed Fedora Server
 ---

-### What to do after installation of Fedora Server 25
+Take some records about what to do after installation of Fedora Server 25

 - Disable SeLinux